Skip to main content

 gateway: {

-bind: "loopback", // or "lan" if proxy is on another host
+bind: "loopback", // or "lan" if the proxy is on another host

 trustedProxies: ["127.0.0.1", "::1"], // proxy IP(s) ONLY